Help and Support

 - Contact us by voicemail or email.
 One of our volunteers will respond to offer support and answer your questions with compassion and understanding.

-- Use Health Professionals Who Can Help You Deal with Balance & Dizziness Disorders to identify health professionals in British Columbia who diagnose, assess, treat and/or help people cope with vestibular disorders.
+- Use Healthcare Specialties: Professionals Who Can Help You Deal with Balance and Dizziness Disorders to identify health professionals in British Columbia who diagnose, assess, treat and/or help people cope with vestibular disorders.

 - Use Diagnostic Services to find which BC hospitals do diagnostic vestibular evaluations.